 How Will The Right Defense Lawyer Help You?

 Generally speaking, federal criminal penalties are harsher than the penalties imposed by state courts for the same crimes, and the prison terms are longer.
-Convictions for federal drug crimes carry mandatory minimum prison terms.
+Many convictions for federal drug crimes carry mandatory minimum prison terms.

 If you are charged with either a federal crime or a state crime, or if you are under investigation regarding any crime in the Roanoke area, you cannot afford to be represented by the wrong Roanoke criminal defense attorney.

-Your defense attorney should have substantial experience in the court system where you are being tried.
+Your family law attorney should have substantial experience in the court system where you are being tried.
 In federal cases, your lawyer should have experience in the federal court system, because the rules that apply there differ substantially from the rules that govern state courts.

 Wherever you face a criminal charge, you must be represented by an aggressive defense attorney who can guide you through the criminal justice process, defend your legal rights, effectively cast doubt on the evidence against you, and bring your case to its best possible conclusion.